 Historical Significance of the Dragon Boat Festival

-The Dragon Boat Festival (端午节 Duānwǔ Jié commemorates the death of the patriotic poet and statesman Qu Yuan (屈原 Qū Yuán), who drowned himself in the Mi Lo River (汨罗江 Mìluó Jiāng) more than 2,000 years ago to protest against corrupt rulers.
+The Dragon Boat Festival (端午节 Duānwǔ Jié) commemorates the death of the patriotic poet and statesman Qu Yuan (屈原 Qū Yuán), who drowned himself in the Mi Lo River (汨罗江 Mìluó Jiāng) more than 2,000 years ago to protest corruption.

 According to legend, villagers rowed out in boats, beating drums (鼓 gǔ) to scare away fish and throwing sticky rice dumplings called zongzi (粽子 zòngzi) into the water so the fish would eat the rice instead of Qu Yuan’s body.